Daytona 500 has started its journey in 1959.

 In the past 61 years, many drivers have shown their performance in the speedway.

 Many of them built records and broke records.
-Some of them made footprints as a legend.
-Only twelve driver won the Daytona 500 titles at least 2 times.
+Some of them made footprints as a legend and some of the great riders who are good but never won a daytona 500.
+Only 12 drivers won the Daytona 500 titles at least 2 times.

 Below is the list of several times the winner.

 - Best Riders in The History of Daytona 500

 - Who won the 2020 Daytona 500?

 - Some More Facts About Daytona 500 Winners

 - Oldest Winner